BienioM/CognitiveServicesWorkshop/README.md

 # Hands-on Labs for Microsoft Cognitive Services Workshop
 This repository contains hands-on labs utilized during workshops and architecture design sessions on Microsoft Cognitive Services and Bots delivered in Microsoft Silicon Valley Technology Center.

 This is work in progress.
 Labs are modified and added on an ongoing basis.
-This is not

 ## Particpant workstation set up.